NetickNetworking/NetickDocumentation/articles/physics-prediction.md

 ## Cost of Predicting PhysX (Rigidbody3D)

-It's very expensive to predict 3D Physics as PhysX and its integration with Unity perform very badly when calling `PhysicsScene.Simulate` multiple times in one frame, even with small numbers of rigidbodies.
+It's very expensive to predict 3D physics as PhysX and its integration with Unity perform very badly when calling `PhysicsScene.Simulate` multiple times in one frame, even with small numbers of rigidbodies.

 The cost of predicting physics increases with two factors: